hdais/unbound-bloomfilter/README.md

       bloomfilter-interval: 86400

-# To Protect unbound from damage caused by random subdomain attack
+# To Protect unbound from damage caused by random subdomain attack (manually)

 Specify domain(s) to protect by: